Sexual abuse scandal in the Roman Catholic Archdiocese of Los Angeles: First major settlement

-On July 16, 2007, Mahony announced a $660 million (£324 million) financial settlement with over 500 victims of sexual abuse.
-A judge was to administer the payments, with each victim receiving approximately $1.3m.
+On July 16, 2007, Mahony announced a $660 million (£324 million) settlement with over 500 victims of sexual abuse.
+A judge was to administer the payments, with each victim receiving approximately $1.3M.
 Mahony described the abuse as a "terrible sin and crime".
 The archdiocese announced the settlement one day before Mahony was scheduled to testify in a sexual abuse lawsuit.

 One of the victims compensated in the $660 settlement was Rita Milla, a parishioner who was sexually abused by seven priests as a girl and young adult.
 At age 16, she was first abused by the priest Santiago Tamayo in Los Angeles.
 Milla said the Catholic Church's failure to help her caused her loss of faith.

 In January 2008, the archdiocese announced the sale of the Archdiocesan Catholic Center in Los Angeles for $31 million.
 The proceeds were used to fund the $660 million settlement in 2007.
-Archbishop José Horacio Gómez in February 2013 announced that he was banning his predecessor, Cardinal Mahony, from a public ministry or administrative duties due to his failures in handling sexually-abusive clergy in the archdiocese.
+Archbishop José Horacio Gómez announced in February 2013 that he was banning his predecessor, Cardinal Mahony, from a public ministry or administrative duties due to his failures in handling sexually-abusive clergy in the archdiocese.

 Legal developments 2019 to 2023

-California in early 2019 passed a law that opened a three-year window that allowed sexual abuse lawsuits that were not eligible due to the statute of limitations.
-The window was to close in 2022.
+California passed a law in early 2019 that opened a three-year window allowing sexual abuse lawsuits that were not eligible due to the statute of limitations.
 From May to December 2019, the archdiocese provided documents to California State Attorney General Xavier Becerra in preparation for the upcoming lawsuits.
 In January 2020, it was reported that the archdiocese had paid $1.9 million to settle a sexual abuse case against one of its former priests.
 In February 2020, a lawsuit was filed against the archdiocese, Mahony and convicted former priest Michael Baker.

 In December 2020, a lawsuit under the Racketeer Influenced and Corrupt Organizations Act (RICO) alleged that the archdiocese used the Diocese of Tucson as a "dumping ground" for clergy who were accused of sexual abuse while serving in the Archdiocese of Los Angeles.

 The archdiocese in March 2021 released a consolidated list of clergy with credible accusations of sexual abuse.
 It included the names listed in the 2004 People of God list with names added in the intervening years.
 California Governor Gavin Newsom signed a law in October 2023 that permanently removed the statute of limitations in California for sexual abuse cases involving minors.